Rumex obtusifolius: Uses

-Leaves of the plant can be used as salad, to prepare a vegetable broth or to be cooked like spinach.
+Uses of broad leaved dock include as a laxative, astringent, and cooking ingredient.
+The young leaves can be eaten as greens, but they become bitter early in the growing season.

+The dried seeds can be ground to make flour, and in Turkey, Romania and Greece the leaves are sometimes used as an alternative to other plants in the making of sarmale.

+They are not generally considered poisonous, however the leaves can trigger mild dermatitis in some.
+The seeds can be toxic to chickens, and large quantities of leaves can make cattle and horses ill.
 They contain oxalic acid which can be hazardous if consumed in large quantities.

-The dried seeds can be ground to make flour.
-In Turkey, Romania and Greece the leaves are sometimes used as an alternative to other plants in the making of sarmale.
-A tea prepared from the root was thought to cure boils.
+In folk medicine, they have been thought to soothe burns, blisters, and nettle stings, and a tea prepared from the root was thought to cure boils.

 In Ireland and the United Kingdom, the plant is often found growing near stinging nettles and there is a widely held belief that the underside of the dock leaf, squeezed to extract a little juice, can be rubbed on the skin to counteract the itching caused by brushing against a nettle plant.
 This home remedy is not supported by any science, although it is possible that the act of rubbing may act as a distracting counterstimulation, or that belief in the dock's effect may provide a placebo effect.

-History

-In George Eliot's Adam Bede, set in the early 19th century, broad dock leaves were used to wrap farmhouse butter.
+The alternative name of 'butter dock' is in reference to the traditional use of the leaves to wrap butter for market, such as described in George Eliot's Adam Bede, set in the early 19th century.

-Host plant

 Rumex obtusifolius is a major host plant for many different insects as well, including the Acronicta rumicis moth.
 For A. rumicis research, this host plant is generally targeted because it is found highly within the moth's range.